-(UELP) at Teachers College, Columbia

-University is a three-year, executive education-style Ed.D. program that prepares mid-career education professionals for district-level leadership positions in urban school systems.
+The Urban Education Leaders Program (UELP) at Teachers College, Columbia University is an executive educationstyle Ed.D. program that prepares mid-career education professionals for district-level leadership positions in urban school systems.
 UELP convenes for two weeks in the summer and one weekend per month during the regular academic year.
 In addition to coursework, case studies and field-based experiences, our structured approach to scaffolding the dissertation process provides the support and advisement working professionals need in order to complete their doctoral studies in a timely manner.